Reflection on early winter ice on Abraham Lake

 Doing the right thing: We’ve learned a lot from others and feel it’s right to share forward.

-What about competition?
+What about the competition?
 Crafting outstanding experiences is about much more than logistics and numbers.
 We’ve seen a number of companies come and go since we started.
 Some have offered similar activities, but all have had something different to offer visitors to the region.

 John Dewey wrote back in 1938 that “We do not learn from experience … we learn from reflecting on experience”.
 Too often we see adding “hands-on activities” to a tourism product as the way to make them experiential.
 Creating memorable experiences is about the emotions and connections that are created, it’s about creating moments that allow our guests to reflect on their adventures.
 Our tours are about more than the information we include in our handbooks, pricing sheets and itineraries.